Developer Coaching

 The development experience graph tracks:

-• The developer's individual pickup time for the time period (how long did PRs they reviewed sit before being picked up)
+• The developer's individual pickup wait time for the time period (how long did PRs they create sit before being picked up)

-• How long their reviews waited before being merged
+• How long their PRs waited before being merged

-• How long their merged code waited before being released
+• How long their merged code waited before being deployed

 Wellness workload

-The wellness workload graph tracks the size of a developer's PRs per-branch and per-PM tool issue.
-This allows you to see how many lines of code a developer is committing, and whether it's broken up into appropriately small PRs.
+The wellness workload graph tracks the size of a developer's PRs per-branch.
+This allows you to see how the developer work is spread across the selected time period.
+How many lines of code a developer is committing, and whether it's broken up into appropriately small PRs.
 If not, you can dig in to why:

 • Are our stories not broken into small chunks of work, forcing large PRs?